Enough

 Whereas my own daughter legally took my husband's last name, willingly and of her own volition, because that man earned it.

-So when I say he’s a good father, I don’t mean “better than mine,” I mean present, consistent, and protective.
+So when I say he’s a good father, I don’t just mean “better than mine,” I mean the kind of present, consistent, protective father so many of us yearned for.

-This Father’s Day, we don’t need matching T-shirts to show off on IG.
+This year, we don’t need matching T-shirts or staged photos to show off on Instagram.